Leadership-Nowhere to hide:

 Leadership by its very definition is to be out in front.
-In times of conflict, those who are out in front are bold but also the ones to first to receive the first opposing fire from the enemy and from within their own ranks.
+In times of conflict, those who are out in front are bold but also the ones to first to receive the first opposing fire from the enemy.

 Everyone who writes of leadership speaks of leading from the front, setting the example, and staying accountable but few enlighten others of the responsibility of having to discipline, or deliver unwelcome news, and accept responsibility for the actions of others.